-The Dolphin Discovery Centre has a long history of the conservation and research of the Bottlenose Dolphins that live in Koombana Bay.
-Their Discovery Centre is designed to educate visitors on the bay, what else lives in the waters, other marine life around the world.
-There are also sound booths which imitate the underwater noises as dolphins communicate.
+The Dolphin Discovery Centre has a long history of conservation and research of the Bottlenose Dolphins that live in Koombana Bay.
+The Discovery Centre is designed to educate visitors on the bay.
+What lives in the waters and other marine life around the world.
+There are also sound booths which imitate the underwater noises dolphins make for communication.

 Admission to the Dolphin Discovery Centre